Rishabh0523/DevOps/Day - 6 ( Linux and Shell Scripting )/README.md

 ## Why Linux is mostly used and why it is most famous Operating System among all Operating system ?

-● Linux is a free OS as well as Open source platform .
+● Linux is a free OS as well as Open Source platform .
 ● Linux is very Secure .
 ● It is very fast .